-Google Sheet, it has a super clean interface to make collaboration, integration, and visualization delightful and effortless.
-Today Google Sheets are the secret slings for every knowledge worker out there.
-From simple data entry to massive project management, the mighty Google Sheets break unleashes all the possibilities.
+Google Sheets – with its super clean interface and effortless visualization – is every knowledge worker’s sweetheart these days.
+From simple data entry to project management, the mighty Google Sheets unleashes all the possibilities.

 After spending tons of hours on new projects and tools, we figured there had to be a simple way of using spreadsheets as a database.
 A nice layer of REST API on the spreadsheet would be a cherry on top.